DestroyerDay/Geo-441-Database/README.md

 - **Spatial Analysis for Raster Data**
   Working with raster layers to conduct terrain analysis, reclassification, and raster math.

-- **Web-based Mapping**
-  Publishing and sharing interactive maps using ArcGIS Online and web mapping platforms.

 ## Author